Bartmr/be-in-public/career/opportunities/engaging-opportunities/cv.md

 🛡️ Cyber Security Certified

-💻🌍 Experienced in working remotely for startups outside the country, even before COVID.
+💻🌍 Experience working remotely for startups outside the country, even before COVID.

 🎨 Jack-of-all-trades, master of ever-changing technology: Building for startups with a product-first mentality and engineering-second approach has enabled simplification of product construction with ever-changing technologies, as well as the ability to tackle troublesome bugs in all parts of the product.